Assign and remove role permissions

 - View — the user can view content.
 The view permission is inherently set when any other permission is granted.

-- Create / save — the user can create new content, and save changes to exisiting content.
+- Create / save — the user can create new content, and save changes to existing content.

 - Submit / revoke — the user can submit and revoke content from review.